 Many Singaporeans who come to my plastic surgery practise don't realise that droopy eyelids isn't just a cosmetic problem.

-It's actually a medical issue that can affect quality of life.
+Sufferers may need to manually lift their upper eyelids, or compensate by lifting their eyebrows, resulting in headaches.
+It's actually a medical issue that can affect the quality of life.

 - Obscured vision